Long Weekend Driving Tips

 3. Stay sober

-Keep your cool: There’s nothing more stressful than a collision while you’re behind the wheel.
+Impaired drivers have no place on the road.
+If you're planning to indulge, wait until you arrive at your destination or have a designated driver before you hit the road.
+There’s nothing more stressful than a collision while you’re behind the wheel.
 Stay sober and avoid putting yourself and others at risk.
-No brainer.

 Subscribe & get more from Onlia